selfrefactor/rambda/README.md

 ### converge

-Accepts a converging function and a list of branching functions and returns a new function.
-When invoked, this new function is applied to some arguments, each branching function is applied to those same arguments.
-The results of each branching function are passed as arguments to the converging function to produce the return value.
+Combines a converging function with multiple branching functions into a new function.
+When called, it applies the branching functions to the arguments and uses their results as inputs to the converging function to produce the final result.

 ```javascript
 const result = R.converge(R.multiply)([ R.add(1), R.add(3) ])(2)